 Size.
 Measure the shower to know the dimensions of the door you need.
-You’ll need to know the width of the shower at the top and bottom, and the height from the floor to the upper edge.
+You’ll need to know the width of the enclosure at the top and bottom, and the height from the floor to the upper edge.

 Type/shape.
-Which type of shower doors will match your bathroom best?
+Which type of doors will match your bathroom best?
 Framed or frameless?
 Pivot or bypass?
 Each of them has its pros and cons.
 The decision is up to you.

 Design/type of glass.
 Do you want a transparent glass door, or perhaps you prefer the privacy of textured glass?
 Do you like the simplistic look of colorless glass, or maybe tinted glass appeals to you most?
-Check out all the available designs to find the perfect shower door for your bathroom.
+Check out all the available designs to find the perfect door for your bathroom.

 Sliding Shower Door vs Hinged